JoeMoncrieff/Chrome-CardTabber/README.md

 ### User feedback second round

-* Visual indication of card in list --> Soft glow
+* ~~Visual indication of card in list --> Soft glow~~
 * A way to keep track of what Moxfield deck you're working on so you don't accidentally add ~~more ~~ the same cards.
+    * How to access list, not a separate rawtext url. only get list in readable form when you go `more` --> `export` and then you can see decklist in download options on form
+        * you can get list from navigating to {decklistURL}/edit but a little nervous this is going to get permissions patched at some point...
+    * Extra: Version and exact card match?
+    * Look into private/unlisted decks.
 * _Shudders_ additional **tabs** wanted.